nordquip/sousms/doc/UAInterfaces.md

 ### sanitize (infoType, info)
 ####This procedure must:
-* check the information type > string, double, int
+* check the information type > string, float, int
-* use tokenizer to check info for malicious data
+* call built in function for sanitizing data type
 * reject unsafe data with an error message
 * pass safe data to database